shania873/Trello-react/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+In Node use this request [http://localhost:3000](http://localhost:3000) for communicate with the API

+and create a database (api-trello) if this is the first time that you run your database !

 ### `npm test`